Hendrix-CS/csci235/index.md

 Every Tuesday, a project will be assigned.
 Students may complete projects individually or in teams of two.
-In most projects, students will program their robots to perform a task using a new concept introduced that week, potentially incorporating other concepts covered in previous weeks.
-Each project will typically be due the following Tuesday, with a brief video presentation given in class.
-Some time will typically be available every Thursday during the class period for work on that week's project.
+In most projects, students will program their robots to perform a task using a newly introduced concept, potentially incorporating other concepts covered previously.
+Some time will typically be available during some class periods for work on the current project.

 ### Project Reports
 For each project, each student (even if part of a team) should submit an individual project